YArane/ECSE-428-Book-Swap/README.md

 ## PIP ##

 - PIP is a package manager for Python.
 It's like NPM or Bower for javascript.
-You should aready have it installed on your computer - Open up a terminal and run "pip" to see if the command exists.
+You should aready have it installed on your computer - Open up a terminal and run `pip` to see if the command exists.
 Follow the installation instructions if you don't have it (https://pip.pypa.io/en/stable/installing/).

 ## Virtualenv ##